History Of Art A Level

 19th Century Art: Revolution and Romanticism

 The 19th century was a period of significant artistic upheaval, marked by diverse movements reflecting the social and political changes of the time.
-Romanticism, emphasizing emotion, imagination, and the sublime, contrasted sharply with the rationality of Neoclassicism.
-Artists like Caspar David Friedrich and Eugène Delacroix captured the power of nature and the intensity of human emotion.
-Realism, aiming to depict the world as it truly was, offered a stark counterpoint to Romantic idealism.
+Which means Romanticism, emphasizing emotion, imagination, and the sublime, contrasted sharply with the rationality of Neoclassicism.
+But artists like Caspar David Friedrich and Eugène Delacroix captured the power of nature and the intensity of human emotion.
+On top of that, Realism, aiming to depict the world as it truly was, offered a stark counterpoint to Romantic idealism.
 Gustave Courbet and Jean-François Millet captured the lives of ordinary people, often portraying social injustices.
 Impressionism, a revolutionary movement, focused on capturing fleeting moments and the effects of light and colour.
 Claude Monet, Edgar Degas, and Pierre-Auguste Renoir are iconic figures.
-Post-Impressionism, building upon Impressionism, explored personal expression and subjective viewpoints.
-Vincent van Gogh, Paul Cézanne, and Paul Gauguin are key examples.
+That's why Post-Impressionism, building upon Impressionism, explored personal expression and subjective viewpoints.
+Vincent van Gogh, Paul Cézanne, and Paul Gauguin are key examples Worth keeping that in mind..

 Key 19th Century Movements: